 Other things to avoid when repairing your credit is limit yourself in applying for new credit.

 - Each one of these credit checks is also known as a hard pull credit check

-- This does not mean not to apply for new credit, but do not apply for ten credit cards all at once.
+- This does not mean not to apply for new credit, but do not apply for ten credit cards all at once

 - This massive credit applications at the same time will cause major concern to creditors

 Credit Tradelines Recommended